 The most popular type of amino acid supplements are branched-chain amino acids or BCAAs.

-Among the many benefits assigned to the BCAA supplements, they are supposed to stimulate muscle growth, alleviate muscle soreness, reduce fatigue, and inhibit breakdown of muscle.
+Among the many benefits assigned to the BCAA supplements, they are supposed to stimulate muscle growth, alleviate muscle soreness, reduce fatigue, and inhibit the breakdown of muscle.

 EAA supplements are less common than BCAA supplements, presumably because they don't bind with water, making them more difficult to use, and have an undesirable bitter taste.

 As proven by science, BCAA supplements are definitely better than a placebo, as they contain the three branched-chain amino acids, which are all involved in muscle growth.

 So far we know that leucine is a key modulator of muscle protein synthesis and has to be present in order to initiate it.
 However, other amino acids need to be present as well in order to actually end up making new proteins.
 It is true, BCAA can induce muscle protein synthesis, however, comparing these results from a study investigating the full amino acid profile as found in whey protein, we can clearly see that the synthesis rates are inferior.